VenturianTome/VenturianTome/src/5.Characters/Higgly-Diggly_Hoogan.md

 ## | Relationships
 - [**Johnny Toast**]()
-  - Took Ghost's place as cameraman for Toast in [0:36 - Ghost Hunters]
+  - He took Ghost's place as cameraman for Toast in [0:36 - *Ghost Hunters*]

 - [**Johnny Ghost**]()
-  - Took Ghost's place as cameraman for Toast in [0:36 - Ghost Hunters]
+  - He took Ghost's place as cameraman for Toast in [0:36 - *Ghost Hunters*]

 ## | Biography